Solo Exhibition of paintings by Judith McKay

 Largely self-taught, Judith’s style is free-flowing.
 She uses both thick impasto and fluid colour to achieve movement and boldness.
 Fearless about colour, she uses a vibrant palette, applying interference and iridescent paints to achieve surrealistic effects.
 Her style is constantly evolving via frequent participation in workshops and exhibitions, as well as studying the techniques of other artists.

-Recent Toronto exhibitions include Art Escape at the Super Wonder Gallery, the ETA Awards, Visual Arts Movement juried exhibition, FUSION, a shared solo show with Moses Salihou at the Freedom Factory Gallery.
+Recent Toronto exhibitions include Art Escape at the Super Wonder Gallery, the ETA Awards, Visual Arts Movement juried exhibition, FUSION, and a shared solo show with Moses Salihou at the Freedom Factory Gallery.
 She is also a regular exhibitor at the Artusiasm Gallery.
 Her work can be found in private collections across Canada, the US and overseas.